Samtökin '78: History

 During the HIV/AIDS crisis in Iceland, there was a split in the organisation between some of its gay men and lesbians due to the focus on HIV-related issues at that time.
 A splinter group for lesbians called Íslensk Lesbíska was formed.
-According to Thorvaldur Kristinsson, who had been the chairperson of the organisation at that time, "What happened here was, as far as I understand, somewhat opposite to what happened in the [United States], where the AIDS crisis brought men and women together.
+According to Thorvaldur Kristinsson, who had been the chairperson of the organization at that time, "What happened here was, as far as I understand, somewhat opposite to what happened in the [United States], where the AIDS crisis brought men and women together.
 The girls [here] complained repeatedly about being left behind.
 They didn’t participate, they couldn't involve themselves in the AIDS work.
 They didn’t sense the fear and desperation that we did."
-At that time, the organisation was involved with educating people on the topic of HIV/AIDS, including its own membership.
+At that time, the organization was involved with educating people on the topic of HIV/AIDS, including its own membership.

-In 1992 the organisation allowed bisexual people to join, and in 2007 transgender people were also welcomed.
-Subsequently the organisation changed its name to Samtökin '78 - The National Queer Organisation of Iceland.
+In 1992 the organization allowed bisexual people to join, and in 2007 transgender people were also welcomed.
+Subsequently the organization changed its name to Samtökin '78 - The National Queer Organization of Iceland.
 Torfason left the group in 1993, and later criticised aspects of the group.
-The group helped to legalise gay civil unions in Iceland.
-In 1996, the group organised a celebration of the first gay couples to receive registered civil unions in the country.
+The group helped to legalize gay civil unions in Iceland.
+In 1996, the group organized a celebration of the first gay couples to receive registered civil unions in the country.
 The event was supported by the government of Reykjavík and attended by many notable Icelandic figures such as presidential candidates, religious leaders, and celebrities.

 In 2010, the group granted a human rights award to the Church of Iceland after 111 religious leaders signed an article supporting gay marriage.
-In August 2015, the organisation ran a contest called Hýryrði 2015 (Queer Words 2015) attempting to translate sixteen LGBT+ phrases into the Icelandic language.
+In August 2015, the organization ran a contest called Hýryrði 2015 (Queer Words 2015) attempting to translate sixteen LGBT+ phrases into the Icelandic language.
 The results were announced on Icelandic Language Day.
 The contest has since then been held every year.
 In 2015, the group experienced a conflict with the Church of Iceland about whether ministers should be able to refuse to approve a gay marriage.
-That year, the organisation held educational lectures at 29 of Iceland's schools.
+That year, the organization held educational lectures at 29 of Iceland's schools.

 In 2020, they released a survey of LGBT youth reporting their experiences with harassment and assault.
 In June 2021, they awarded a badge to former Prime Minister of Iceland Jóhanna Sigurðardóttir as the first openly gay head of government in the world.
 In September 2021, the group assessed each of Iceland's political parties' platforms, based on how thoroughly they addressed LGBT issues.
 As of 2021, the group also compiled data on suspected hate crimes in Iceland, in the absence of officially collected statistics by the national government.
 The group has lobbied for the government to collect this information and to create a program to prevent these incidents from occurring.